PlanktoScope/node-red-gui-refonte/README.en.md

 - node-red-node-pi-gpio,
 - node-red-node-ui-list

-Then go to the Install tab, search for and install the downloadfile module *(@prescient-devices/node-red-contrib-downloadfile).* Once installed, you'll need to refresh the page and your online V2 installation with github project is complete.
+Once finished, you'll need to refresh the page and your online V3 installation with github project is complete.